brklntmhwk/younagi.dev/README.md

 ## Ready, Set, Go!

+This section is a memo for myself assuming there are other project members or contributers.

 ### Prerequisites

 You need to:

 - install [VSCode](https://code.visualstudio.com/) on your local machine
 - install [the Remote Development extension](https://github.com/Microsoft/vscode-remote-release) in your VSCode editor

+> [!IMPORTANT]
+> You can also start coding without them, but need to install required packages and libraries in your local in that case.

 ### The Dev Workflow